Updated October 22, 2019

-When you think of dangerous drugs you don’t think of alcohol, do you?
+When you think of dangerous drugs, you don’t first think of alcohol, do you?
 Most people are more likely to think of crack or heroin, or maybe even prescription painkillers.
-Due to the positive social stigma and how getting drunk is viewed in our culture, we don’t always realize just how dangerous the effects of alcohol are on the human brain and body.
+Because of its widespread social acceptance in this country, drinking—even getting drunk—often gets written off as a largely harmless form of social recreation.
+But is it really?
+Could it be that we don’t always realize just how dangerous the effects of alcohol are on the human brain and body?

-Alcohol affects the brain and every part of the body on a cellular level.
-Alcohol is not only dangerous but probably the most dangerous drug.
-Alcohol is also, by far, the most commonly abused drug.
+Why are alcohol’s health risks so massive?
+Alcohol affects the brain and every part of the body on a cellular level; and, in addition to being the most commonly abused drug, alcohol is probably the most dangerous drug.

 Alcohol impacts the brain in many ways.
 We all know that the brain is the main source of the body’s functions.
 Imagine putting your brain in a jar filled with alcohol and shaking it up— it’s not a pretty picture.
-Well that’s what slowly happens, to a certain extent, when you drink.
-Alcohol seeps into the brain affecting the different parts of the human body’s motherboard as you drink more, slowly causing you to feel “drunk.”
-There are many ways to break down stages of drunkenness, but here is one examining what part of the brain is being affected by alcohol, from light intoxication to alcohol poisoning.
+Yet that’s what slowly happens, to a certain extent, when you drink and don’t stop drinking.
+Alcohol seeps into the brain, affecting the different parts of your body’s motherboard as you drink more and more.

 The Four Levels of Drunkenness

-- Stage 2: The Cerebellum: The cerebellum coordinates muscle movement.
-The cerebral cortex initiates the movement by sending messages through the medulla and spinal cord to the muscles.
-As these signals pass through the medulla, they are influenced by nerve impulses from the cerebellum The cerebellum nerve impulses control fine movements which include those for balance and basic things like walking.
-Which is why when you’re drunk, the cop asks you to walk the line.
-You’re getting drunker now to the point of being unable to drive.
+- Stage 2 … The Cerebellum: The cerebellum coordinates muscle movement.
+The cerebral cortex initiates movement by sending messages through the medulla and spinal cord to the muscles.
+As these signals pass through the medulla, they are influenced by nerve impulses from the cerebellum.
+These nerve impulses control fine movements, which include those for balance and basic things like walking.

-- Stage 3: Hypothalamus and Pituitary Gland: These glands control many automatic functions of the body such as a hormonal release.
-Alcohol affects this part of the brain by depressing nerve centers in the hypothalamus that control sexual arousal.
-Making you more aroused but less able to perform.
-Alcohol affects the brain by also inhibiting the pituitary secretion which affects urine excretion.
-Which explains why you have to pee so much when you drink; your kidneys can’t absorb the water.
+- Stage 3 … Hypothalamus and Pituitary Gland: These glands control many automatic functions of the body, such as hormonal release.
+Alcohol affects this part of the brain by depressing nerve centers in the hypothalamus that control sexual arousal— thus making you more aroused but less able to perform.
+Alcohol affects the brain by also inhibiting pituitary secretion, which affects urine excretion.
+This explains why you have to pee so much when you drink; your kidneys can’t absorb the water.

-- Stage 4: The Medulla: Slowly but surely you have drunk enough to get alcohol poisoning and your brain completely seeps in alcohol.
-The medulla influences or controls body functions that occur automatically; important things such as your heart rate, temperature, and breathing.
-When alcohol reaches the medulla a person will start to feel sleepy.
-Increased drinking of alcohol can lead to becoming unconscious and if in excess can be fatal because it shuts down the medulla entirely.
+- Stage 4 … The Medulla: Slowly but surely, you have now drunk enough to get alcohol poisoning and your brain is totally marinated in alcohol.
+The medulla controls your automatic body functions: important things such as your heart rate, temperature, and breathing.
+When alcohol reaches the medulla, a person will start to feel sleepy and can begin to lose consciousness.
+Increased drinking can be fatal because it shuts down the medulla entirely.